Mom’s Spanish chicken and rice, otherwise known as arroz con pollo is a delicious one pot meal the whole family will

 Mom’s Spanish Chicken and Rice

 Arroz con pollo can be made so many different ways and also varies from country to country.
 In fact, I don’t use a recipe when I make this, I just use whatever I have on hand so it may never turn out the same twice.
 This is my Mom’s version, which I’ve lightened up and recently altered slightly.
 This recipe first appeared here in 2008 but was in desperate need of a new photo so I hope you enjoy it!

-Mom makes her arroz con pollo with beer, green olives along with some of the brine for more flavor and she adds frozen mixed vegetables to it.
-She typically uses whole chicken pieces on the bone (skin and all) which gives it great flavor, but for this recipe I used boneless, skinless thighs.
+Mom makes her arroz con pollo with beer, green olives and some of the brine.
+She also adds frozen mixed vegetables to it for more flavor.
+Typically, she uses whole chicken pieces on the bone (skin and all) which gives it great flavor, but for this recipe I used boneless, skinless thighs.